1997 Monaco Grand Prix: Background

 Heading into this race, the fifth of the 1997 season, Williams driver Jacques Villeneuve led the Drivers' Championship with 20 points, followed by Ferrari driver Michael Schumacher on 14.
 Behind them were five drivers on 10 points each: Villeneuve's teammate Heinz-Harald Frentzen, McLaren driver David Coulthard, Schumacher's teammate Eddie Irvine, Benetton driver Gerhard Berger, and Coulthard's teammate Mika Häkkinen.
 In the Constructors' Championship, Williams led with 30 points, followed by Ferrari on 24 and McLaren on 20.

 Qualifying report

 Qualifying saw Frentzen take pole position in his Williams by just 0.019 seconds from Michael Schumacher's Ferrari, with Villeneuve third in the other Williams, a further 0.3 seconds back.
 It was Frentzen's first pole position in Formula One.
 The Jordans of Giancarlo Fisichella and Ralf Schumacher were fourth and sixth respectively, with Coulthard's McLaren between them.
-Completing the top ten were Johnny Herbert in the Sauber, Häkkinen in the other McLaren, Jean Alesi in the Benetton and Rubens Barrichello in the Stewart.
+Completing the top ten were Johnny Herbert's Sauber, Häkkinen in the other McLaren, Jean Alesi's Benetton, and Rubens Barrichello's Stewart.
 Further down the grid, Irvine could only manage 15th in the other Ferrari.